Plaza Hotel: Kwek and Al-Waleed ownership

 By 1994, Trump was looking to sell the Plaza before Citibank and other creditors could find a buyer, which would have wiped out his investment.
 One of his executives identified Hong Kong–based Sun Hung Kai Properties as a potential buyer.
 The deal fell through after the family of Sun Hung Kai executive Walter Kwok got trapped behind a jammed door while touring the Plaza Hotel.
 Trump, attempting to maintain appearances, threatened to sue the New York Post that December for reporting that the Sultan of Brunei, Hassanal Bolkiah, had made an offer for the hotel.
 Meanwhile, the creditors had also identified Singaporean developer Kwek Leng Beng as a likely buyer.
 Kwek's company, Singaporean chain City Developments Limited (CDL), offered to take over the creditors' ownership stake.
 Saudi prince Al-Waleed bin Talal was also interested in buying the Plaza; and by March 1995, Al-Waleed and CDL had raised $325 million for a controlling stake.
 Trump unsuccessfully petitioned Kwek to partner with him instead of Al-Waleed.

 Trump sold the controlling stake to Kwek and Al-Waleed in April 1995.
 As part of the transaction, the hotel's debt was reduced to $25 million.
 Kwek and Al-Waleed each bought a 42 percent stake, and Citibank received the other 16 percent stake, a move intended to prevent Trump from intervening in the sale.
 The partnership also agreed that, if the mansard penthouses were ever created, some of the profits would be shared with Trump.
 In 1997, Hong Kong developer Great Eagle Holdings agreed to buy half of Al-Waleed's stake in the Plaza Hotel.
+That same year, Sheila Connors became the first female doorperson at the hotel.
 DiLorenzo International renovated the ballroom in the mid-1990s, and Adam Tihany refurbished the Edwardian Room prior to 2001.
 The Plaza was highly profitable in the late 1990s, with operating income of almost $46 million at the end of that decade.